 Still need more?

-Never fear: this is part one of a three part series.
-Watch this space!
-In the meantime, if you have any questions, include them in the comments section below, and feel free to share this piece with a colleague or friend.
+Never fear: if you have any questions, include them in the comments section below, and feel free to share this piece with a colleague or friend.